Browser issue

 Payments are a feature of our day-to-day lives and critical to the smooth functioning of our economy.

-Read our explainer on how payments work
+Learn how payments work

 We are concerned that New Zealand’s banking and payments industries have fallen behind internationally in making real-time payments possible between accounts held at different banks.